willwest/sstableloader-csv/README.md

 # Fork-Specific Notes
 This fork of sstableloader-csv adapts the code to use CQLSSTableWriter instead of the older SSTableSimpleUnsortedWriter.
 With these changes, tables can be bulk inserted into Cassandra without the use of cassandra-cli.
-You must change the schema and insertion parameters within the code for your specific needs.
-A test csv file is provided that should work with this code out of the box.
+You must specify your schema and insertion queries within separate text files.
+These filenames must be included as parameters when executing the `run.sh` script.
+Sample `schema.cql` and `insert.cql` files are included for you.
+A test csv file is also provided that should work with this code out of the box.

 # sstableloader-csv